BLUE HORIZON, BOOK 4

 “Aye, Captain,” the mastiff acknowledged with a nod.

 “Then we’ll consider this matter resolved,” Taro said.
 “I need to get back to work now.
-I know you two are at odds with one another, but if you see the Doc while you’re out running your errands, send him to me, please.”
+I know you two have issues with one another, but if you see the Doc while you’re out running your errands, send him to me, please.”

 “I will let him know you want to see him,” Damien said as he got up off his knees.